Govt puts import restrictions on colour television | Business

 The government on Thursday imposed restrictions on imports of colour television, a move aimed at promoting domestic manufacturing and cut inbound shipments of non-essential items from countries like China.
 "Import policy of colour television.....is amended from free to restricted," Directorate General of Foreign Trade (DGFT) said in a notification.

-Putting an item under a restricted category of imports means the importer of that commodity will have to seek licence from the commerce ministry's DGFT for imports.
-China is the largest exporter of TV sets in India.
-It was followed by countries like Vietnam, Malaysia, Hong Kong, Korea, Indonesia, Thailand, and Germany.
+Putting an item under restricted category of imports means the importer of that commodity will have to seek licence from the commerce ministry's DGFT for the imports.
+The major exporters of TV sets to include China, Vietnam, Malaysia, Hong Kong, Korea, Indonesia, Thailand, and Germany.

+The curbs are imposed on TV sets of screen size ranging from up to 36 cm to over 105 cm.
+Liquid crystal display (LCD) television sets of screen size below 63 cm are also covered under the restrictions.
+India imported colour TV worth USD 781 million in 2019-20.
+Imports from Vietnam and China stood at USD 428 million and USD 293 million respectively in the last financial year.

+Commenting on the development, President and CEO Panasonic India Manish Sharma said that consumers are going to get high quality assembled TV sets now.
+"It will definitely have a positive impact on domestic assembling which happens here.
+Leading brands already have manufacturing and assembling units in the country.
+So, it is not going to impact us," he said.

 ALSO READ